 The chairperson advises everyone that the public part of the hearing is finished and outlines the next steps.
-The chairperson may close the hearing with a karakia.

 All committee decisions are issued in writing.
 Generally the committee issues a written ('reserved') decision to the applicant and other parties some time after the day of the hearing.
 Sometimes the committee confers in private for a short time and delivers an oral decision on the day, with the written decision issued later.